xmos/lib_device_control/doc/rst/lib_device_control.rst

 Building the example host app
 =============================

 This is very similar to building the device example, except the host example is in the ``examples/usb/host`` directory, and the host compiler must be in the path.
-The host app can be built from a command terminal with the following commands:
+The host app can be built from a command terminal with the commands shown in :numref:`build_host_linux`.

 .. code-block:: console
    :caption: Building the host app on Linux or Mac hosts
+   :name: build_host_linux

    cd lib_device_control/examples/usb/host
    cmake -G "Unix Makefiles" -B build xmake -j -C build
    ./bin/usb_host_app

-For Windows hosts the process is the same except the Ninja generator is recommended to be used with CMake and the executable will have a ``.exe`` extension:
+For Windows hosts the process is the same except the Ninja generator is recommended to be used with CMake and the executable will have a ``.exe`` extension.
+The commands are shown in :numref:`build_host_windows`.

 .. code-block:: console
    :caption: Building the host app on Windows hosts
+   :name: build_host_windows

    cd lib_device_control\examples\usb\host
    cmake -G "Ninja" -B build